Clinical Mental Health Counseling (CMHC) MA Degree

 - Learn to use assessment and counseling techniques to help clients understand and work through their challenges.

-- Gain practical experience counseling others through UT Tyler’s partnership with the Bethesda Health Clinic.
+- Gain practical experience counseling others through UT Tyler’s own psychology & counseling training clinic.

-- Receive specific instruction in group processes, human development, and the art and practice of guidance counseling to help you more effectively serve future clients.
+- Receive instruction and gain experience in group processes, human development, and the art and practice of counseling to help you more effectively serve future clients.

 Clinical Mental Health Counseling Faculty: Expert Educators.
 Dedicated Mentors.